Where are they now? Team GB’s XI from the 2012 Olympics first game

 The goalkeeper was making his name at Birmingham City and 2012, with many tipping him for a move to the Premier League.
 Stoke won the race for his services and Butland played 169 times for the club between 2013 and 2020.

-Yet there’s a sense of unfulfilled potential about his career.
-Butland has suffered from numerous injury problems, and only played one Premier League match for Crystal Palace.
+Still, there’s a sense of unfulfilled potential about his career.
+Butland has suffered from numerous injury problems and has only played 10 Premier League matches during two years at Crystal Palace.

 Taylor was another ever-present during Team GB’s campaign.
 The full-back, part of a Swansea City side making waves in the top flight, broke his ankle shortly after the tournament and missed the entire 2012-13 season before starring at Euro 2016 as Wales stormed through to the semi-finals in France.

-He stayed at Swansea until 2017 before switching to Aston Villa, where he stayed until the end of the 2020-21 season before leaving at the end of his contract.
-He remains unattached.
+He stayed at Swansea until 2017 before switching to Aston Villa, where he stayed until the end of the 2020-21.

 The football career of Micah Richards was at its peak in July 2012.